andreabragantini/andreabragantini.github.io/_posts/2026-05-22-predicting-avro-issue-resolution-time.md

 The main lesson from this study is simple: issue resolution time is not random, but it is also not easy to predict with a straight line.

 A clean preprocessing pipeline, a careful choice of features, and a mix of linear and tree-based models give a much clearer picture of the problem.
 The best model is not only the one with the best score, but also the one that behaves sensibly on real, messy issues.

+Check out the [GitHub repository](https://github.com/andreabragantini/AVRO-case) for more details and to contribute to the project!